One flower market.

 -Grace O’Connell, Author of Be Ready for the Lightning

-Stone debuts a gorgeous literary novel with a nostalgic aesthetic and themes of complex friendships, family trauma, and healing through self-discovery . . .
-Stone’s writing is rich and evocative, digging right to the difficult emotions under the surface . . . she deftly utilizes a multiple narrator format, offering a deeply intimate look into each character’s trauma and how it shapes their interactions (and) real emotional depth for characters of both genders. . . the novel’s emotional current, showing broken people whose lives become better when they care for and forgive one another, carries through powerfully.
+Stone debuts a gorgeous literary novel with a nostalgic aesthetic and themes of complex friendships, family trauma, and healing through self-discovery. …Stone’s writing is rich and evocative, offering…real emotional depth for characters of both genders. … The novel’s emotional current, showing broken people whose lives become better when they care for and forgive one another, carries through powerfully.

-–BookLife (Editor’s Pick)
+BookLife (Editor’s Pick)

-“In Stone’s deeply moving, tender, and original tale, a young woman leaves her big-time career opportunity behind to work in the Blue Iris Flower Market in order to come to terms with her traumatic past. … Stone imbues her characters with such depth and personality that by the time readers turn the last page, they feel like they really know all of them.
+Deeply moving, tender, and original…Stone imbues her characters with such depth and personality that by the time readers turn the last page, they feel like they really know all of them.
 Heightened emotions, palpable romance, and just the right amount of tension keep the pages flying.
-Stone delivers an intricate exploration of love and friendship with grace, resulting in a story that’s as heartfelt as it is poignant.
 Stone is a writer to watch.”

 A gorgeous novel — Stone brilliantly captures the power of optimism, the allure of memory.
 Readers will fall in love with the Blue Iris Flower Market and the vibrant cast of characters they meet there.